tahatal7a/Winter-2023-Coop-Interviews/README.md

 5. Click **Submit New Issue**
 6. Done!
 Thank you for completing the challenge, we look forward to discussing your solution with you during the interview. 🎉

+If you have any questions, you can email Ivana Erlich at ierlich@uottawa.ca

 ## Bonus Challenges

 - Make your UI responsive, that is usable on all screen sizes
 - Implement any other features provided by the API